-This technique is used to describe the characteristics of the variables in terms of the frequencies and the percentage of distribution of the surveyed data.
-It also aids to make comparison among the variables.
-This analysis will include a summary derived from samples that will be used to illustrate the data graphically, which gives clear descriptions concerning the unvaried questions and the hypothesis of the variables.
-The descriptive analysis was used to describe the respondents' perception about off-farm employment and the factors that determine engaging in off- farm activities.
+The descriptive analysis is used to describe the characteristics of the variables in terms of the frequencies and the percentage of distribution of the surveyed data.
+It also aids to make comparison among the data variables.
+It will include a summary derived from samples that will be used to illustrate the data graphically, which gives clear descriptions concerning the unvaried questions and the hypothesis of the variables.
+The descriptive analysis was used to describe the respondents' perception and related data.